vakas-786/Thrift-Paradox/README.md

 date: "2020-10-26"
 }
 ```
-Next I had to iterate through the data and set the keys from the dataset as options for user to select their desired rate:
+Next I collected the keys from the JSON dataset to use as options for the user to select their desired rate:
 ```sh
   fetch( 'https://api.exchangeratesapi.io/latest?base=USD' )
       .then(response => response.json())